Directives

 Security

-The Directive Engine includes several safety mechanisms:
+The Directive Engine applies several constraints during resolution:

 - Tool and MCP allowlists — Only explicitly allowed tools can be invoked via